 STORY FIVE: Bath Miss

-Oh dear… I’m bored to tears.
-This whole pushing the envelope experiment has truly not worked for me.
-Don’t have it in me to bother to write any more individual thoughts about the stories.
+I now just don’t have it in me to attempt to write any more individual thoughts about the stories.
 Instead I’ll simply list them..

 STORY EIGHT: To Have the Honour